Ura language (Vanuatu): Numerals

 While explanations regarding Ura's counting system are not available, it can be deduced that this language uses a 10-base system based on Crowely's (1999) English-Ura finderlist (dictionary).

-Numbers eleven through nineteen use the base "durem tapolgiba" and add the one’s place number.
+Numbers eleven through nineteen use the base "durem tapolgiba" and add the one's place number.
 For example, sixteen would be written as "durem tapolgiba misai" (Crowley, 1999).

 Vocabulary

 Loanwords

-Oral tradition and documented evidence suggests that Novulamleg and Uravat were linguistic varieties of Ura.
-However, Novulamleg was reported extinct in the 1870s and Uravat has never been referred to in written literature.
+Oral tradition and documented evidence suggest that Novulamleg and Uravat were linguistic varieties of Ura.
+However, Novulamleg was reported extinct in the 1870s, and Uravat has never been referred to in written literature.
 Because no linguistic information on their speech forms exists, it is hard to tell if these were two dialects of Ura or two distinct languages (Crowley, 1999).
-However, according to Ethnologue, Ura has two sister languages which are Sye and Ifo.
+However, according to Ethnologue, Ura has two sister languages, which are Sye and Ifo.
 Ifo became extinct when the last speaker died in 1954, but Sye is very much in use today.
-In fact, many cross-linguistic transfers of features can be found between Sye and Ura, which have similar lexicon, phonology, and structure (Crowley, 1999).
+Many cross-linguistic transfers of features can be found between Sye and Ura, which have similar lexicon, phonology, and structure (Crowley, 1999).

 Ura words that are the same in Sye: